identd113/hdhr_VCR-AS/README.md

 ## Special considerations
 * The "heavy lifting" is done with curl, which downloads the data to a local drive.
 The script manages the show and device logic.
 * If there are multiple HDHR device on the network, you will be asked which one you want to use when adding a show.
 * When adding a show, we will attempt to write a test file to that location (and remove it) right away, so we can get through any of the OS X disk access prompts.
 This file is written/removed every 5 minutes during a recording.
-This will update the file, as seen in Finder.
+This will update the file size, as seen in Finder.
 * Heavily use notifications to pass along information to the user, as we run more or less faceless.
 Future versions will allow you to specify you get a message such as:
 * * Starting recording
 * * Recording in progress
 * * End recording.
 * * Tuner and Lineup updates (On launch, and every two hours.)